echemdb/svgdigitizer/doc/index.md

 ![files/images/example_plot_p0.png](files/images/example_plot_p0.png)

-In order to recover the source data, first the plot is imported in a vector graphics program, such as [Inkscape](https://inkscape.org/).
+In order to recover the source data, first the plot is imported in a vector graphics program, such as [Inkscape](https://inkscape.org/) to create an SVG file.
-The curve is traced with *regular bezier paths* and two points and text labels are created and grouped for each axis to define the coordinate system.
+The curve is traced with a *regular bezier path* and is grouped with a text label containing a unique label.
-The curve is grouped with a text label.
+The coordinate system is defined by groups of two points and text labels for each axis.
 A scan rate can be given as text label, where the units of the rate must be equivalent to the unit on the x-axis divided by time, such as `50 mV / s`.
-This allows reconstructing a time axis during CSV creation.
+This allows reconstructing a time axis for inclusion in the CSV file.
 Additional labels describing the data can be provided anywhere in the SVG file.
-The resulting file looks as follows.
+For the above figure the SVG looks as follows.

 ![files/images/example_plot_p0_demo.png](files/images/example_plot_p0_demo.png)